AllfadirCorrea/AllfadirCorrea/README.md

 - 👋 Hi, I’m @AllfadirCorrea
-- 👀 I’m interested in ... web frameworks
+- 👀 I’m interested in web frameworks, app development and python for data analitycs
 - 🌱 I’m currently learning ...
-Laravel and Angular
+Kotlin, PHP, And JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...